m1ndflay3r/lemon/README.md

 .
 <h4><i>Optional: AUR packages</i></h4>

-AUR package support exists, and can be enabled via the AURPACKAGELIST flag in lemon.conf.
+AUR package support exists, and can be enabled via the AURPACKAGELIST flag in lemon.conf. (enabled by default)

-To use this feature, create the file *aurpackagelist* in the same format as a regular package list (but using aur packages, obviously).
+To use this feature, create the file *aurpackagelist* in the same format as a regular packagelist (but using aur packages, obviously).

 *eg:*